 Students must maintain at least a passing grade average of 2.0 for each course throughout their program.
-Students not achieving the minimum standard for any course will be given written notice of probation and allowed a period of time deemed reasonable by the instructor to improve their grades.
-If a student fails to meet the minimum standards within the probationary time period, the student may be dismissed.
-Student receiving Federal Student Aid must make satisfactory academic process (SAP) in order to continue their federal financial aid.
-More details are available on page 61.
+Students not achieving the minimum standard for any course will be given written notice of probation and its consequences and will be allowed a period of time deemed reasonable by the instructor to improve their grades.
+If a student fails to meet the minimum standards within the probationary time period, the student may be dismissed, may not continue to the next quarter, and will be ineligible to graduate with their class.
+Students receiving Federal Student Aid must make satisfactory academic process (SAP) in order to be eligible for federal financial aid.
+More details are available on page 57.

-Social Security Number Policy
+Social Security Numbers